 The Fourth at Five provides an opportunity to reconnect with patterns of worship in the early church:

 At Richmond Uniting we are delighted to provide an organ scholarship.
-Our current organ scholar is Pamela Wainwright, Pamela plays the beautiful pipe organ on the second Sunday of the month.
+Our current organ scholar is Jem Herbert, Jem plays the beautiful pipe organ on the third Sunday of the month.

 At Richmond Uniting you are welcome to participate as much or as little as they feel able.